Everyone can benefit from a career portfolio whether your industry requires you to keep one or not.

-A good manager or mentor applauds you for your achievements, helps deepen the lessons gained from the pursuit of your goals (whether you actually reached them all or not), helps you discover your own strengths and weaknesses and strategies for improvement, and gives you stretch assignments, pointing you toward appropriate new goals.
+Good performance evaluations are growth opportunities.
+A good manager applauds your achievements and helps deepen lessons gained from the pursuit of your goals, whether you actually met them all or not.
+He or she helps you define your strengths, improve your weaknesses, and strategize for improvement by giving you stretch assignments and pointing you toward appropriate new goals.

 Your Value = Current Performance + Future Potential – 3x Emotional Expensiveness

-If your career seems to have stalled and you’re not progressing at the rate you think you should, an investment in Wakeman’s book and a good, hard look in the mirror might get you moving again.
+If your career seems to have stalled and you’re not progressing at the rate you think you should, a mentor, reading Wakeman’s book, or simply taking a good, hard look in the mirror might get you moving again.

 Additional job search skills Content